Hasmonean dynasty: Officially High Priest

-Hasmoneans under Balas and Demetrius II
+Challenge by Apollonius

-In 147 BCE, Demetrius II Nicator, a son of Demetrius I Soter, claimed Balas' throne.
+In 147 BC, Demetrius II Nicator, a son of Demetrius I Soter, claimed Balas' throne.
 The governor of Coele-Syria, Apollonius Taos, used the opportunity to challenge Jonathan to battle, saying that the Jews might for once leave the mountains and venture out into the plain.
 Jonathan and Simeon led a force of 10,000 men against Apollonius' forces in Jaffa, which was unprepared for the rapid attack and opened the gates in surrender to the Jewish forces.
 Apollonius received reinforcements from Azotus and appeared in the plain in charge of 3,000 men including superior cavalry forces.
 Jonathan assaulted, captured and burned Azotus along with the resident temple of Dagon and the surrounding villages.

 Alexander Balas honoured the victorious High Priest by giving him the city of Ekron along with its outlying territory.
 The people of Azotus complained to King Ptolemy VI, who had come to make war upon his son-in-law, but Jonathan met Ptolemy at Jaffa in peace and accompanied him as far as the River Eleutherus.
 Jonathan then returned to Jerusalem, maintaining peace with the King of Egypt despite their support for different contenders for the Seleucid throne.